win-t/go.winto.dev/mainrun/README.md

 }
 ```

-The `ctx` passed to run will be cancelled if the program caught os signal
+The `ctx` passed to `realmain` will be cancelled if the program caught os signal for graceful shutdown.
-(graceful shutdown).

 The returned `error` will be printed to `stderr` and the program will be exit
 with exit code 1